flimflam-austin/hugo-cms-test/content/quick_reads/20201107-october-jobs-report/index.md

       What we learned from the October jobs report.
     _key: 572b13a7ad23
   - order: 1
+    useCheckmark: false
     body: >-
       ## The Basics:

-      Last month the U.S. gained **638,000 jobs.**
+      Last month the U.S. gained**638,000 jobs.**

       This is better than expected (especially since more than 150,000 census workers lost their temporary jobs).

-      The new unemployment rate is **6.9% – a full percentage point lower than September**, but the nation still has **10M fewer jobs than before the pandemic.**
+      The new unemployment rate is**6.9% – a full percentage point lower than September**, but the nation still has**10M fewer jobs than before the pandemic.**
     _key: 4a0984c4f15e
   - order: 2
+    useCheckmark: false
     body: >-
       > “It was a pleasant surprise to see that the pace of the recovery hasn’t slowed down.
 But we all need to keep in mind the huge hole that we’re in,